-Full disclosure: This article is created in partnership with Allianz Global Assistance but even if it wasn’t, I would recommend buying travel insurance since it gives travelers great peace of mind.
+I’ve worked with Allianz Global Assistance for almost a decade but even if I didn’t, I would still recommend buying travel insurance since it gives travelers great peace of mind.
 Just make sure you read your policy’s fine print and double check the coverage you get from your credit card company.

 Regardless of whether you’re buying a domestic one-way flight or an African safari package, always protect your purchases by using a credit card and not a debit card.
 With a credit card, you’re protected by the Fair Credit Billing Act.
 Per Cornell Law, “The Act requires creditors to give consumers 60 days to challenge certain disputed charges over $50 such as wrong amounts, inaccurate statements, undelivered or unacceptable goods, and transactions by unauthorized users.”
 With a debit card, you’re out of luck.

-If you’re a regular reader, then you know that my number one travel tip is to always be genuinely nice to everyone but especially to gate agents and flight attendants since they can make or break your trip.
-Remember, the airport and airline staff most likely don’t want to be working over the holidays but have to so be extra nice; they would much rather be home with their families than listen to you whine.
-As you know, agents and flight attendants already had a difficult job pre-pandemic and now they’ve been putting up with a whole lot of crazy.
+If you’re a regular reader, then you know that my number one travel tip is to always be genuinely nice to everyone but especially to gate agents and flight attendants since they most likely don’t want to be working over the holidays.
+They would much rather be home with their families than listen to you whine.
+As you know, agents and flight attendants already had a difficult job pre-pandemic and now they’ve been putting up with a whole lot of crazy post-pandemic.
 I always make sure to greet them with a smile and almost always bring them a box or bag of chocolates.

 - How to Save Money With a Secret Third Carry-On